-Additional Information: As mentioned, more information will be available soon for Orange County Creek week and with the website revamp.
+Additional Information: As mentioned, more information will be available soon for the website revamp.

 8. Stormwater Capital Projects

 Project Description: Staff continue to plan for and implement stormwater capital projects.

 Project Background: Since the Stormwater Utility and Division were created in 2018, a Stormwater section of the annually updated Capital Improvement Program has been included, and stormwater capital projects have been pursued.
 Two capital projects have been completed, a stream restoration at Public Works and a culvert replacement on Broad Street.